Deportation Defense Attorneys in Tampa, FL

 What To Do if You Are Detained by ICE?

 If a loved one has been detained due to an immigration or criminal issue, they may be transferred into ICE custody or placed under an “immigration hold” after their criminal release.
 This is understandably a frightening situation.
-It’s important to immediately seek legal help from both a criminal attorney and an immigration deportation lawyer in Tampa, as each case can impact the other.
+It’s important to immediately seek legal help from both a criminal attorney and a deportation defense lawyer in Tampa, as each case can impact the other.

 Fortunately, many individuals in ICE custody are eligible for release.
 This process typically involves a bond hearing in immigration court.
 During the bond hearing, the Immigration Judge will evaluate various factors such as criminal history, potential flight risk, and immigration status.